dgilleland/2019-Jan-In-Class/README.md

 # DMIT-1508 In-Class Examples (Jan 2019)

 The files in this repository branch are my in-class examples.
 Additionally, you can find online notes at the course's [Moodle site](https://moodle.nait.ca) and on the unofficial [website notes](https://dmit-1508.github.io).
+Also be sure to checkout out the [**Learning Outcomes**](https://dmit-1508.github.io/about/LOGs.html) that I use in class.

 Recommended tools for this course include: